 You are invited to the children’s class sharing assemblies throughout the year.
 Concerts and celebrations are organised from time to time during the year, which give you an opportunity to enjoy music, drama and other work done by your children.

-Parents’ evenings take place each term and your child will receive two reports in the spring and summer terms.
+Parents’ evenings take place each term and your child will receive an annual report in the summer term.

 Brunswick Park is a two and a half form entry school, run as a three-form entry school.
+At this time, due to regeneration in the local area, there is an admissions cap in some Year Groups.
 Each September, the school is able to admit 75 children into three reception classes.
 We also have a purpose built nursery offering up to 60 part time places.
 Teachers plan the children’s work according to the Early Years and National Curriculum guidelines so that each child has access to a broad and balanced education.
 There are Nursery Nurses and Teaching Assistants who work alongside Class Teachers to raise the achievement of every child.

 The Resource Base is a resource for children with autistic spectrum disorders and has been open since 2005.
 It offers specialist provision in a variety of settings in school.
 Pupils work within their classrooms as much as possible, and are well supported by adults who are trained to understand and respond to their needs.
 To continue to enhance its provision, Brunswick Park is developing links with Tollgate Primary School in Newham, which has Autism accreditation.